Indigenous Community Support Fund: needs-based funding requests

 - For example, $50,000 in direct costs can request up to $7,500 in administration costs for a total project cost of $57,500

-- Project expenses must be incurred by the project completion date, as set out in the approved project application, and no later than March 31, 2021
+- Project expenses must be incurred by the project completion date, as set out in the approved project request, and no later than March 31, 2022

 - For example, salaries can only be paid for the duration of the project and cannot be used for permanent positions